ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/zero-wing-relationships.rst

 Child Entries: Showing Games and Teams in a Season
 --------------------------------------------------

-The first thing we'll do is show all games and teams in a particular season.
+The first thing we do is show all games and teams in a particular season.
 The 'Spring 2013' season.
 While we're at it, lets list all the players on each team, so that players know which team they've been placed on.
-Your template might look something like this::
+The template might look something like this::

 	{exp:channel:entries channel="seasons" title="Spring 2013" limit="1"}